mesowx/MesoPy/README.md

 ## Usage
 #### Retrieving data:
-You can request different types of observations by simply making a function call and passing in a few parameters:
+You can request different types of observations by simply creating a Meso object and calling a function:

 ```
 from MesoPy import Meso